Skip to main content

 SWK 534.
 Advanced Generalist Practice with Treatment Groups.
 2 Credits.

 Advanced Generalist Practice with Treatment Groups uses an interpersonal perspective as a theoretical foundation for understanding group dynamics.
 Students build upon foundational knowledge and skills, and develop and demonstrate advanced techniques for engaging individuals in the group process, assessing appropriateness for group membership, developing interventions, and evaluating the treatment group process.
-Prerequisite: Admission to the Advanced Generalist Concentration.
+Prerequisite: Admission to the Advanced Generalist Specialization.
 F,S.

 SWK 515.
 Generalist Practice Field Education I. 3 Credits.